When you buy a home, you’re not just paying for that nice new flat or apartment.

 There are some cases where you don’t need to pay ABSD even as a foreigner or PR.

 You can also get your ABSD refunded if you are switching homes as a married couple.
-The first residential property that you paid ABSD for must be sold within 6 months after the purchase date of the second property, if completed, or after the issue date of the TOP or CSC (whichever is earlier).
+The first residential property that you paid ABSD for must be sold within 6 months after the purchase date of the second property, if completed, or after the issue date of the Temporary Occupancy Permit or Certificate of Statutory Completion (whichever is earlier).
 See full terms and conditions of ABSD remission on IRAS website.

 When the ABSD was first introduced in December 2011, it was mainly to discourage foreigners and entities (essentially any buyer who is not an individual) from purchasing residential property in Singapore, and discourage the purchase of three or more residential properties.

-A foreigner who wants to buy a $2 million property today, for example, would now have to pay $600,000 in additional stamp duty.
+When the ABSD was introduced, a foreigner who wanted to buy a $2 million property would have had to pay $200,000 (10%) in additional stamp duty.

 One of the immediate benefits of implementing the ABSD was seeing a sharp drop in property speculation.

 Buyers from overseas who may have previously been interested in investing in Singapore property were put off by the high ABSD.
-The thought of paying over $600,000 for a $2 million property was enough to make even the richest property investors think twice.
+The thought of paying an extra $200,000 for a $2 million property was enough to make even the richest property investors think twice.

 Coupled with the Total Debt Servicing Ratio and Seller’s Stamp Duty, these measures were meant to decrease the volume of property transactions.